 Housing, Meals, Supervision

-Students who choose to attend camp as resident campers will stay on campus for the duration of their session in Sechrist Hall Dormitory on the NAU Campus.
+Students who choose to attend camp as resident campers will stay on campus for the duration of their session in Allen Hall dormitory on the NAU Campus.
 Two campers will share one room.
 Roommate requests may be made during the online registration process.
 Every effort will be made to accommodate requests.
 Males and females are housed separately.
 Roommates who have not submitted requests during the online registration process will be assigned based on age.

 Breakfast, lunch, and dinner will be available to resident campers in the University Dining Hall.
 Commuter campers will have lunch and dinner available to them in the Dining Hall.
 The first meal for campers is dinner on check-in day.
 The final meal for campers is lunch on the final/check-out/concert day.
 Campers with special dietary concerns should contact the camp office.
 Many times, the Dining Hall can make special arrangements for your camper!